-- make a written record of the information (if applicable, in the individual's own words), including the time, date and place of incident(s), persons present and what was said - sign and date the written record - if any personal views are expressed about the information given, these must be recorded separately and clearly identified as such, signed and dated - report the matter immediately to the Head of Home Learning - if the concern/allegation is against the Head of Home Learning, report the matter to the company wide safeguarding lead (Company Safeguarding Lead)
+- make a written record of the information (if applicable, in the individual's own words), including the time, date and place of incident(s), persons present and what was said. - sign and date the written record - if any personal views are expressed about the information given, these must be recorded separately and clearly identified as such, signed and dated. - report the matter immediately to the Head of National Online School

-- If the concern/allegation is against the Company Safeguarding Lead, report the matter to the CEO. - If the concern/allegation is in relation to the CEO, this must be reported to the Company Safeguarding Lead who will liaise with HR and the Safeguarding Lead Governor to agree next steps.
+- if the concern/allegation is against the Head of National Online School, report the matter to the Head of Safeguarding - If the concern/allegation is against the Head of Safeguarding, report the matter to the CEO. - If the concern/allegation is in relation to the CEO, this must be reported to the Head of Safeguarding who will liaise with the People Team and the Safeguarding Lead Governor to agree next steps.

-Initial Action by the Head of Home Learning
+Initial Action by the Head of National Online School

-On being informed of the concern/allegation, the Head of Home Learning should:
+On being informed of the concern/allegation, the Head of National Online School should:

-- obtain written details of the concern/allegation, signed, and dated by the person receiving (not the individual making the allegation) and being careful to differentiate between fact, supposition and feeling; - countersign and date the written details; - record any information about times, dates and location of incident(s) and names of any potential witnesses; - record any discussions about the individuals concerned, decisions made, and the reasons for those decisions. - seek advice from the Company Safeguarding Lead at the earliest opportunity when any allegation against staff is made
+- obtain written details of the concern/allegation, signed, and dated by the person receiving (not the individual making the allegation) and being careful to differentiate between fact, supposition and feeling. - countersign and date the written details. - record any information about times, dates and location of incident(s) and names of any potential witnesses. - record any discussions about the individuals concerned, decisions made, and the reasons for those decisions. - seek advice from the Head of Safeguarding or LADO, prior to the commencement of any further investigation

-The Head of Home Learning should not interview the member of staff, student or any potential witnesses until such time as advised by the Company Safeguarding Lead as this could jeopardise further child/adult protection enquiries or criminal investigation/s.
+The Head of National Online School should not interview the member of staff, student or any potential witnesses until such time as advised by the Head of Safeguarding as this could jeopardise further child/adult protection enquiries or criminal investigation/s.